 As this recipe has such simple ingredients, the sky is really the limit with what extra things you could add in there to customize it:

-- Strawberry Basil Coulis - For an elevated version of the coulis, add a few basil leaves into the saucepan at the beginning.
-Don't worry they will be blended and strained out, but they will leave their incredible flavor behind!
+- Strawberry Basil Coulis - For an elevated version, add a few basil leaves into the saucepan at the beginning.
+They will be blended and strained out, but still leave their incredible flavor behind!

-- Spiced Strawberry Coulis - For a warm, holiday flavor, add ½ teaspoon of cinnamon, ginger or whatever spices you like for some heat and cosy vibes.
+- Spiced Strawberry Coulis - For a warm, holiday flavor, add ½ teaspoon of cinnamon, ginger or whatever spices you like for some heat and cozy vibes.

 - Lemon Juice - Some people like to add a squeeze of lemon or lime juice to their puree to balance out the natural sweetness.
 The citric acid also helps to preserve the puree.

-- Sweetness Variation - You can alter the amount of sugar in the coulis to suit your taste - whether you just add a little sugar, or lots of sugar, you can make this as sweet as you like!
+- Sweetness Variation - You can alter the amount of sugar in the coulis to suit your taste - whether you just add a little or a lot of sugar, you can make this as sweet as you like!

 - Sugar Alternatives - You can also play with different natural sweeteners in there, try replacing some or all of the sugar with maple syrup or brown sugar.